International School Leaders Conference

 Charles has worked extensively as a senior adviser to the governments, advising the 10 Downing Street policy unit, the Department for Trade and Industry and the European Commission on the rise of the knowledge driven economy and the Internet, as well as the government of Shanghai.
 He is an advisor to the Department for Education’s Innovation Unit on future strategies for more networked and personalised approaches to learning and education.
 He is a co-founder of the public service design agency Participle.

 A visiting senior fellow at the British National Endowment for Science Technology and the Arts, he is also a longstanding senior research associate with the influential London think-tank Demos and a visiting fellow at Oxford University’s Said Business School and the Young Foundation.
 He is co-founder of Participle, the public service innovation agency, which is working with central and local government to devise new approaches to intractable social challenges.

 Professor of Learning with Digital Technologies & Director of EDUCATE London, UCL Institute of Education

-Rose holds an International Francqui Chair at KU Leuven, and was named on the Seldon List 2017 as one of the most influential people in Education.
-She is a UFI charity trustee, a governor and trustee of St Paul’s School in London, a governor of the Self-Managed Learning College in Brighton and a member of the Cambridge University Press Syndicate (ELT & Education Publishing Committee).
+Rose holds an International Francqui Chair at Katholieke Universiteit Leuven, and was named on the Seldon List 2017 as one of the most influential people in Education.
+She is a UFI VocTech charity trustee, a governor and trustee of St Paul’s School in London, a governor of the Self-Managed Learning College in Brighton and a member of the Cambridge University Press Syndicate (ELT & Education Publishing Committee).
 She has taught in the state secondary, further education and higher education sectors, and she was previously Pro-Vice Chancellor for Teaching and Laarning at the University of Sussex.